Understanding Media Psychology

 Short description:

 Understanding Media Psychology is an authoritative introductory textbook to the growing field of media psychology.
-Providing an overview of topics in the field, it summarizes key concepts and theories as well as considering the importance of media psychology in today?s society.
+Providing an overview of topics in the field, it summarizes key concepts and theories as well as considering the importance of media psychology in today’s society.

-Long description:
+MoreLong description:

-Understanding Media Psychology is an authoritative introductory textbook to the growing field of media psychology.
-Providing an overview of topics in the field, it summarizes key concepts and theories as well as considering the importance of media psychology in today?s society.
+Understanding Media Psychology is an authoritative introductory textbook on the growing field of media psychology.
+Providing an overview of topics in the field, it summarizes key concepts and theories and considers the importance of media psychology in today’s society.

 The second edition of this bestselling textbook has been fully updated to reflect the changing landscape of media psychology.
 The new edition features a brand-new chapter on news and political media, as well as increased focus on AI and new forms of social media.
-It covers core areas such as positive media psychology, audience research, the effects of gaming, violence, advertising, and pornography, critically engaging with contemporary discussions around propaganda, fake news, deepfakes, and how media and health psychology interacted during the COVID-19 pandemic and beyond.
-Written by a team of expert authors, this book will help readers to understand the structures, influences, and theories around media psychology.
-Particular care is also given to addressing the interaction between issues of social justice and the media, as well as the effects media has on both the members of marginalized groups and the way those groups are perceived.
+It covers core areas such as positive media psychology, audience research, and the effect of gaming, violence, advertising and pornography, critically engaging with contemporary discussions around propaganda, fake news, deepfakes, and how media and health psychology interacted during the COVID-19 pandemic and beyond.
+Written by a team of expert authors, this book will help readers understand the structures, influences, and theories around media psychology.
+Particular care is also given to addressing the interaction between issues of social justice and the media, as well as the effects media has on both the members of marginalized groups and how those groups are perceived.
 A student website and instructor resources provide further ways to engage with the content and support teaching and learning.

-Table of Contents:
+MoreTable of Contents:

 Contents